-An essential role of a School Nurse is to work to promote the health of the whole child.
-This is achieved through collaborative relationships with teachers, counselors, and administrative staff to minimize and/or remove physical and mental health barriers to learning.
-School Nurses work to promote student health, thereby increasing instructional time and improving academic outcomes and functional performance.
-School Nurses also provide first aid, emergency care, and chronic condition case management to students.
+An essential role of a nurse in a school is to work in collaboration with the teaching, counseling and administrative staff to remove physical and mental health barriers to learning and to promote student health, thereby increasing instructional time and improving academic outcomes and functional performance.
+While many of these activities have previously fallen exclusively onto teaching and support staff, the availability of a nurse in school ensures comprehensive delivery of care and allows the faculty and staff more time for other duties.
+Nurses in schools provide first aid, emergency care identification and chronic condition case management to students.